 Notes: Pynanthemum muticum is easily grown in moist to well-drained soils and will spread somewhat aggressively through rhizomes, though this can be controlled with annual root pruning in the spring if desired.
 Showy, long flowering, distinct spearmint scent when leaves are crushed.
 Leaves can be used to make a mild tea.

-Native to CT, MA, ME (extinct in southernmost county), NH, NY (rare in a few counties) and VT (rare in south VT).
-DO NOT COLLECT IN COUNTIES WHERE RARE, check BONAP map.
-Also native to most states east of the Mississippi, a few west and TX.
+Native to CT, NH, and MA, EXTINCT IN ME (in southernmost county), RARE IN VT and NY.
+DO NOT COLLECT IN WHERE RARE, check BONAP map.
+Also rare in most states east of the Mississippi, but native and present in some.
 Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).

 Requested by Edgewood Nursery.